nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests to list persons as per <ins>UC02: List persons</ins>
 1. User requests to delete specific debts from a specific person in the list
-1. PayMeLah displays the debts are deleted from the person
+1. PayMeLah displays that the debts are deleted from the person

     Use case ends.